L.A. Lakers News: Lonzo Ball Voted No. 2 By Rookies To Win NBA Rookie Of Year Award

 There are high expectations for Lonzo Ball and the Los Angeles Lakers in the coming season, but Ball’s fellow rookies don’t see him as the favorite to win NBA Rookie of the Year.
 While a recent sportsbook may have given Lonzo the role of odds on favorite to win the award, other young players entering the league don’t see it that way.
-However, they don’t see either of the other favorites as the clear cut winners either, as Ben Simmons was picked by another sportsbook as the favorite to win the award in the upcoming season.
+However, they don’t see either of the other favorites as the clear-cut winners either, as Ben Simmons was picked by another sportsbook as the favorite to win the award in the upcoming season.

 A survey was recently conducted by NBA.com asking 39 rookies a variety of questions.
 Among them was the big question of “Who will be the 2017-18 Kia Rookie of the Year?”
 Lonzo Ball of the L.A.
 Lakers finished second with 20 percent of the votes.
 However, it wasn’t the No. 1 pick who edged him, it was No. 9 pick Dennis Smith Jr. of the Dallas Mavericks who received 25 percent of the rookie players’ votes.
 Markelle Fultz of the Philadelphia 76ers finished in third place with 17.1 percent of votes.
 Surprisingly, Josh Jackson of the Phoenix Suns, De’Aaron Fox of the Sacramento Kings, and Jayson Tatum of the Boston Celtics weren’t amongst those in the top four.
 Others receiving votes in the top 10 were Kyle Kuzma (Lakers), Donovan Mitchell (Jazz), and Ben Simmons (Sixers).